allanbalmariojr/urban-grocers-api-tests/requirements/api_requirements_breakdown.md

 - Each item in `productsList` includes:
   - `id` (product ID)
   - `quantity`
+- Responses are validated based on HTTP status codes and payload structure.

 ### Business Logic Rules
 - The maximum allowed length of `productsList` is **30 unique product IDs**.